Part 17: Riley's Early 20s and His Journal: A Look Back

 “They had begun to consider the Government of the United States as a mere appendage to their own affairs.
 We know now that Government by organized money is just as dangerous as Government by organized mob.”---FDR

 I'm trapped at home like everyone else in Seattle due to the Corona Virus pandemic.
 Above are the headlines from Friday, March 20, 2020.
 It's a bit bleaker today, Saturday.
 Here is a link to a cartoon that explains what the virus does to the human body and why it's so dangerous.
 I hope this link never stops working so people will remember that this is not the flu.
 Lots of bad information out there.

 Back to my dad's journal.
 It's been difficult to read my dad's notes about the Great Depression while my shop has been shuttered, as well as so many other businesses.
 I wonder how we'll get out of this intact.
 Sometimes it seems as though national lessons are never learned.

 In the last blog, I went forward into the 1940s, but I want to get back to a few things about Riley's early years in the late 1930s.
 So I'm going backwards a bit as I found more notes.
-Some of his writings are repeating things but in a different way, such as his time in DeMille's film "Union Pacific."
+Some of his writings are repeating things but in a different way, (please forgive my repeats, I'm still absorbing) such as his time in DeMille's film "Union Pacific."
 It seems he was generally trying to get any kind of work as a performer.
-Times were bleak as far as jobs went, so he was doing all kinds of things, including sometimes cooking in diners.
+Times were tough as far as jobs went, so he was doing all kinds of things, including sometimes cooking in diners.